CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 Defining custom initial numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: QUESTION Is okay or deprecated?
+.. todo:: ???
+Is this way okay or deprecated?
+   :class: todo-backlog

 .. code-block:: bash